We Tested It: How Hot Decking Materials Get

 PVC Cedar: 150.1

 Prem Grain Western Redwood: 152.4

 Prem Grain Driftwood Grey: 155.8

 Weathered Cedar: 170.2

-Conclusions: All decking was hotter by being in the sun…no surprise there.
+Conclusions: All decking was hotter from being in the sun…no surprise there.
 The surprise for me was the metal decking was the coolest.
-Temperatures ranged from about 45 degrees above the shaded Ipe (control) to 83.8 degrees above for the weathered Cedar.
-This was the surprise for me as this “grey” seemed lighter than many of the synthetics, which were generally about 8 to 10 degrees warmer over typical lumber choices, and upwards of 20 degrees warmer than my Ipe.
+Temperatures ranged from about 45 degrees above the shaded Ipe (control) to 83.8 degrees above for the weathered cedar.
+This was the surprise for me as this “gray” seemed lighter than many of the synthetics, which were generally about 8 to 10 degrees warmer over typical lumber choices, and upwards of 20 degrees warmer than my Ipe.
 Having a whole deck made from white aluminum may be cooler on the feet…but you're going to need some serious sunglasses.